 ATOVS Level 0 data is acquired by the EARS network of HRPT stations, Level 1 products are generated at those locations and forwarded to EUMETSAT for distribution.
-As of 9th March, ATOVS data from FDES is available in addition.
+As of 9th March 2010, ATOVS data from FDES has been available in addition.

 AVHRR data is also acquired and processed by the EARS network.
-Since 16th March, the network is handling AVHRR data from Metop-A in addition to that from NOAA satellites.
+Since 16th March 2010, the network has been processing AVHRR data from Metop-A in addition to that from NOAA satellites.